 Then, I used a combination of white sugar and brown sugar instead of solely white sugar.
 Adding the brown sugar (light brown or dark brown will work) adds a little more moisture to the dough and gives our chocolate crinkle cookies a nice chewy interior.
 They nearly melt in your mouth with each bite.

-Don’t be shy when it come to rolling them in the powdered sugar, either.
+Don’t be shy when it comes to rolling them in the powdered sugar, either.
 Make sure each cookie is well coated before baking (there’s no such thing as too much sugar, right?).

 Chocolate Crinkle Cookies